 Law Library The Wolf Law Library's 400,000 volume collection, comfortable building and service-oriented staff offers students and other users an excellent setting for study and research.

 Law School The Law School is a graduate school of William & Mary, offering a three-year J.D. degree program of full-time study, a Master of Laws (LL.M.) in the American Legal System, and the joint degrees of Law and Master of Business Administration, Law and Master of Public Policy, and Law and Master of Arts in American Studies.

 Learning Resource Center The School of Education maintains the LRC to support its instructional programs.
 Among the various types of materials that may be checked out from the LRC are K-12 textbooks and supplemental curriculum materials, psychoeducational test instruments and audio-visual equipment.
 Course reserve readings are available for use in the LRC.

 The Lemon Project Two William & Mary faculty members lead the multiyear effort to better understand the role of race in the university's history, including its connections to slavery.

-Libraries William & Mary's library system includes Swem Library and libraries in each of the graduate and professional schools.
+Libraries William & Mary's library system includes Swem Library, libraries in each of the graduate and professional schools, and several smaller campus libraries.